krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

 HISTORY
 -------------

-The *kadmin* prorgam was originally written by Tom Yu at MIT, as an interface to the OpenVision Kerberos administration program.
+The *kadmin* program was originally written by Tom Yu at MIT, as an interface to the OpenVision Kerberos administration program.

 SEE ALSO